ozthe2/ozthe2.github.io/_posts/2023-05-06-automate-taskscheduler-with-powershell.md

 ## How to Use New-OHScheduledTask

 To create a new scheduled task using the `New-OHScheduledTask` function, you first need to specify the task's properties, such as the task name, the program or script to run, and the schedule for running the task.
-The  function has been optimmised to quickly schedule PowerShell scripts although it can just as easily schedule an exe.
+The  function has been optimised to quickly schedule PowerShell scripts although it can just as easily schedule an exe.
 As I use it in my workplace primarily for Powershell, I'll focus the examples on that:

 ### Example 1: Deploying a simple PowerShell script